rpapallas/baxter_cashier/README.md

-**Note:** This repository is hosting a Final Year Project at the University of Leeds.
+**Note 1:** This repository is hosting a Final Year Project at the University of Leeds.
 This project is in progress and hence the code is not final.

+**Note 2:** This repository possibly can be improved, but this is the final version submited as part of my dissertation and hence I will not consider any pull requests for changes.
+Feel free though to have a walk around.

 Table of Contents
 =================